 - The science and statistics behind why we're making the changes and how we arrived at a new method. - The process for transitioning into the new method in a way that is transparent, inclusive, and scientifically rigorous. - How the new method fits into the overall picture of fishery health and the mission of NOAA Fisheries to ensure the sustainability of the nation's marine resources for generations to come.

-More information about the new effort survey is available on our website at www.countmyfish.noaa.gov.
+More information about the Fishing Effort Survey (FES) is available at www.countmyfish.noaa.gov.

 Stakeholder Guide Page 2